rich-iannone/posts/wes-works/index.md

 fast local data operations and provides drill-down analytics by merchant, category, or time period.
 All filtering, searching, and aggregation happens locally, with no API latency after the initial data download.
-It is the kind of tool that scratches a very particular itch, the sort of thing that a certain class of technically minded person has always wished existed, and Wes simply went ahead and built it.
+It’s a tool that seems to scratch a very particular itch and the sort of thing that a certain class of technically-minded person has always wished existed.
+Wes simply went ahead and built it.

-While moneyflow was a tool coded using AI, Wes’s next three tools appear aimed at improving his process of coding with AI: essentially building the ship while sailing it.
+While moneyflow was a tool created using AI, Wes’s next three tools appear to be aimed at improving his process of coding with AI: essentially building the ship while sailing it.

 ## `agent-session-viewer`, or, Making Sense of the Conversation Trail

-As anyone who works extensively with AI coding agents knows, the sessions pile up with remarkable speed, and finding that one conversation where a particular problem was solved or a specific approach was discussed can become an exercise in frustration.
+As anyone who works extensively with AI coding agents knows, the sessions pile up with great speed, and finding that one conversation where a particular problem was solved or a specific approach was discussed can be super frustrating.

 <img src="images/agent-session-viewer.png"
 data-fig-alt="agent-session-viewer showing a web UI with a list of AI coding sessions and a conversation view" alt="The agent-session-viewer web interface for browsing and searching AI coding sessions." />

 [`agent-session-viewer`](https://github.com/wesm/agent-session-viewer)
-addresses this directly, providing a web-based interface for browsing, searching, and revisiting sessions from Claude Code and Codex.
-It features full-text search across all sessions, live updates as active sessions progress, automatic background syncing, and the ability to export sessions as self-contained HTML documents or publish them as GitHub Gists for sharing with colleagues.
+addresses this directly by providing a web-based interface for browsing, searching, and revisiting sessions from Claude Code and Codex.
+It features full-text search across all sessions, live updates as active sessions progress, automatic background syncing, and the ability to export sessions as self-contained HTML documents (or published as GitHub Gists) for sharing with colleagues.
 It is written primarily in Python with a [Tauri](https://tauri.app/)-based native app component in Rust.

 With the session logs under control, the next natural question was: how much is all of this costing?